19pawel970415/Car_Rental_Management/README.md

 1. **Repositories:** Implement repositories for managing cars, markets, reservations, and users, ensuring they follow the Singleton pattern for instance management.

 ### Main Class
-1. **Main Class:** Implement the `Main` class to run methods for generating cars, markets, reservations, and users, demonstrating how the various components work together.
+1. **Main Class:** Implement the `Main` class to run methods for generating cars, markets, reservations, and users, and demonstrate the dynamic wrapping of `Car` objects using decorators.

 ## Objective
 The task aims to assess your skills in: